 Stephen Batchelor in “Buddhism Without Beliefs” has a metaphor for meditation that I like: think of the process of awakening like a footpath.
 We struggle through the undergrowth to reach it, and when we do, we know we are heading somewhere and are able to move more freely.
 The footpath is maintained because others are walking on the path, just as we are helping to maintain it by walking on it.
 “What counts is not so much the destination but the resolve to take the next step.”

 Here’s a book that I highly recommend for those who want to try a different approach from the usual “sit down and watch your breath.”
 Good for people having difficulties or questions about the same old instructions.

-Unlearning Meditation: What to Do When the Instructions Get In the Way, Jason Siff
+Unlearning Meditation: What to Do When the Instructions Get In the Way, by Jason Siff

 Mindfulness can refer to many different states of mind.
 The general meaning is just being in the present moment.
 Mindfulness in Vipassana meditation refers to something a little more specific: being aware of the present moment while watching the mind’s movement toward greed, hatred, and delusion.
 So there is some interesting stuff going on there!